loco-3d/linear-feedback-controller/README.md

 - joint velocities
 - joint efforts (torques applied to the joints)

-We sen receive the response in the shape:
+We send receive the response in the shape:
 - A feedback gain matrix
 - A feedforward term in torque
 - The state which was used to linearize the control.